Kirup, Western Australia

 Kirup, originally named Upper Capel, then Kirupp, is situated between Donnybrook and Balingup on the South Western Highway, 228 km south of Perth, Western Australia in the upper reaches of the Capel River valley.

 Kirup is one of the three main town sites within the Shire of Donnybrook-Balingup.

 History

+Kirup and the Shire of Donnybrook–Balingup are located on the traditional land of the Wardandi people of the Noongar nation.

-Settlement at Upper Capel began in the 1870s with Joseph Cookworthy's Rockfield cattle station, managed by John Moore.
+European settlement at Upper Capel (south-east of the current locality of Upper Capel) began in the 1870s with Joseph Cookworthy's Rockfield cattle station, managed by John Moore.
 At that time all supplies were transported from Bunbury by bullock wagon, or horseback.
 By 1890 Upper Capel could field a cricket team, which played teams from Ferguson, Upper Preston and Greenbushes.

-In 1897 gold was discovered 12 miles to the north at Donnybrook, and by 1898 prospecting had extended to the Upper Capel, where three Prospecting Areas were staked.
+In 1897 gold was discovered 12 miles to the north at Donnybrook, and by 1898 prospecting had extended to the Upper Capel, where three prospecting areas were staked.